Wildcat Ski Team – Ski Equipment Guide

 • Poles

-• One pair of skis, such as a Multi Event Junior ski
+• One pair of Multi-Event Junior skis

 U10

-• Full shell helmet (mandatory, soft ears not permitted)
+• Full shell helmet (mandatory; soft ears not permitted)

 • Boots